MP Estate Planning UK

 The Role of Executors and Beneficiaries

-• Executors must act in the best interests of the estate and its beneficiaries.
+• Executors have a fiduciary duty to act in the best interests of the estate and its beneficiaries — they cannot prefer one beneficiary over another.

-• Beneficiaries have the right to receive their inheritance as outlined in the will.
+• Beneficiaries have the right to receive their inheritance as outlined in the will or under the intestacy rules.

 Limitations on Amending Wills